Meteor-Community-Packages/meteor-simple-schema/README.md

 An array of values that are allowed.
 A key will be invalid if its value is not one of these.

-### valueIsAllowed

-Deprecated.
-Use the `custom` option and return "notAllowed" if the value is not allowed.

 ### regEx

 Any regular expression that must be matched for the key to be valid, or